Dummiesman/angel-file-formats/Midtown Madness 2/BAI.md

-    unsigned short nRooms;          // Number of room references unsigned short rooms[nRooms];   // References to the SDL float          baseSpeed;        // The base speed for vehicles travelling on this road (base because vehicles get additional speed on freeways) float          halfWidth;        // The width of half of the road
+    unsigned short nRooms;          // Number of room references unsigned short rooms[nRooms];   // References to the SDL float          baseSpeed;        // The base speed for vehicles travelling on this road (base because vehicles get additional speed on freeways)
+                                     // Note that Midtown Madness 2 at least will override this completely with the values defined in the race aimap file float          halfWidth;        // The width of half of the road

     RoadData       right;           // Data for right side